 Lands acquired by Conservation Collier are titled to "COLLIER COUNTY, a political subdivision of the State of Florida, by and through its Conservation Collier Program."
-Under the Conservation Collier Ordinance, the Collier County Environmental Services Department holds management authority for all Conservation Collier Program lands.
+The Conservation Collier Program, under the Parks and Recreation Department holds management authority for all Conservation Collier Program lands.
 The Collier County Parks and Recreation Department assists with specific management tasks for the Cocohatchee Creek Preserve, as identified in the Interdepartmental Agreement (Appendix 3).